marvin10036/Socket-Pong/README.md

 ## General Info

 - Not screen resize tolerant.
-- Sometimes after closing the program the socket might be temporally on `TIME_WAIT` state.
+- Sometimes, after closing the program, the socket might be temporally on `TIME_WAIT` state.
 You may try a different port and/or wait untill the socket is released.

 ## License
 This project is licensed under the GPL v3 License.
 See the [LICENSE](LICENSE) file for details.